Fukaya Categories as Categorical Morse Homology: Fukaya category

-\begin{proof} By our assumptions on the tame behavior (in the sense of ~\cite{Sikorav}) of $\fL_{s_0}$ and $L'$ near infinity, the moduli spaces giving the differential of $CF(\fL_{s_0}, L')$ are compact.
-This follows from the {a priori} $C^0$-bound: there is some $r_0\gg 0$, such that no disk in the moduli space leaves the region $h < r_0$, where $h:M\to \R$ is the fixed Morse function.
+\begin{proof} By our assumptions on the tame behavior (in the sense of~\cite{Sikorav}) of ${\mathfrak L}_{s_0}$ and $L'$ near inf\/inity, the moduli spaces giving the dif\/ferential of ${\rm CF}({\mathfrak L}_{s_0}, L')$ are compact.
+This follows from the {a priori} $C^0$-bound: there is some $r_0\gg 0$, such that no disk in the moduli space leaves the region $h < r_0$, where $h:M\to \mathbb R$ is a~compatible Morse function.